astrohart/MFR/MFR.Settings.Configuration.Constants/README.md

-TRhe configuration file is in JSON format.
+The configuration file is in JSON format.

 Configuration files are intended to be stored on a per user basis.

-<a name='F-MFR-Settings-Configuration-Constants-ConfigurationPathRegistry-KeyName'></a>
+<a name='F-MFR-Settings-Configuration-Constants-ConfigPathRegistry-KeyName'></a>
 ### KeyName `constants`

 ##### Summary